GSA/ficam-pacs/pages/pacs_procure.md

 ---
 ## Where Can I Find Information about GSA-Approved Products?

-The General Services Administration (GSA) is responsible for ensuring that products comply with FIPS-201 requirements.
-Products are evaluated based on specific topologies (parameters) and the results are available on the [FIPS 201 Evaluation Program](https://www.idmanagement.gov/fips201/){:target="_blank"} site and in the [GSA Approved Product List](https://www.idmanagement.gov/approved-products-list/){:target="_blank"}.
+The General Services Administration (GSA) is responsible for ensuring that products comply with FIPS 201-2 requirements.
+Products are evaluated based on specific topologies (parameters) and the results are available on GSA's www.IDManagement.gov website: [FIPS 201 Evaluation Program](https://www.idmanagement.gov/fips201/){:target="_blank"} and [Approved Products List](https://www.idmanagement.gov/approved-products-list/){:target="_blank"}.

 ## What Is a GSA APL-Listed PACS?